 Today we continue to listen to the Holy Spirit and seek to grow in faith, and live out our faith by loving and serving in our community and the world.
 We continue to strive to be a place where all feel the love of Christ.

 Welcome Statement: We at Lutheran Church of the Savior welcome and affirm all persons.
+We are a community committed to the work of racial equity, bringing justice for God's beloveds.
 We welcome all because Jesus welcomes all: individuals and families of any race or culture, sexual orientation, gender identity, gender expression, or relationship status.
 We welcome all without regard to age, church experience, physical or mental socio-economic circumstances, or anything that too often divides us.
-Our unity is in Christ. - This statement was approved unanimously by our members at our Congregation Meeting 1/10/16.
+Our unity is in Christ.

 Purpose Statement: Lutheran Church of the Savior will joyfully share God's love in community.